Chatterbox TTS Voice Channel

 cfg_weightandexaggerationas needed for optimal results.

-Parameter Tuning Suggestions:
+Parameter Adjustment Suggestions:

-cfg_weightto around0.3to improve the rhythm of the generated speech. - Expressive/Dramatic Speech: Try a lower
+cfg_weightto around0.3to improve the rhythm of the generated speech. - Expressive / Dramatic Speech: Try a lower

 - In the pyVideoTrans menu, go to

-Quick Start Method 1: For Windows Users
+Quick Start Method 1: Windows Users

 Download and Extract: